 With gofmt, you can format Go source code in the opened file or in the whole Go project.

-To reformat code, press Ctrl+Alt+L. Comparing to gofmt, IntelliJ IDEA’s formatter works with syntactically incorrect code and can be invoked on an arbitrary block.
+To reformat code, press Control+Alt+L. Comparing to gofmt, IntelliJ IDEA’s formatter works with syntactically incorrect code and can be invoked on an arbitrary block.
 There are other features such as automatically inserting semicolons, wrapping parameters and arguments, and others.

 Alternatively, use the Reformat code option in Actions on Save.
 This action is enabled by default for IntelliJ IDEA.
-When triggered by pressing Ctrl+S, the IDE runs the built-in IntelliJ IDEA formatter and gofmt.
+When triggered by pressing Control+S, the IDE runs the built-in IntelliJ IDEA formatter and gofmt.

 To format code in the opened file, go to.